sboger/M5-BT-TFT_Terminal/README.md

 * LCD_BRIGHTNESS setting in sketch
 * Battery status upper right
+* Display will autosleep after SECS_TO_SLEEP.
+* Push Button C to wake display.
-* Button C powers off display to save battery.
-Display will auto-awaken on data input.
+* Long-Push Button C to sleep display.
+* *DISPLAY WILL AUTO-WAKE ON ANY INPUT.*

 In Arduino, set Tool->Partition Scheme-> No OTA (Large APP)